 When we consider a nutritionist vs doctor, there is no question that a doctor wins on a lot of fronts.
 But what about diet?
-Interestingly, our society has sort of decided that doctors (MD’s) know everything.
+Our society has sort of decided that doctors know everything.
 At least about the human body.
-For example, every bottle of every supplement must contain a statement suggesting you should talk to your doctor about it.1 If you did, would he be able to give you any useful guidance?
+For example, every bottle of every supplement must contain a statement that says you should talk to your doctor about it.1 If you did, would he be able to tell you anything useful?
+After all, is a doctor a nutrionist?
 Is a doctor even trained to give nutritional advice?
 After so much schooling and practical experience, it would be silly to suggest that physicians don’t know anything about nutrition.
-They certainly know something, but do they really know much more than anyone else?
+They certainly know something, but how much do they really know?

 Nutritionist vs Doctor ????

-Despite our natural tendency to assume doctors must know everything about nutrition, most don’t.
-Certainly, the vast amount of chemistry, biology, physiology and other human body – related subjects they have studied alone gives them insight beyond the average bear.
+While we often assume doctors must know everything about nutrition, most don’t.
+Of course, the vast amount of chemistry, biology, physiology and other human body–related subjects they have studied alone gives them insight beyond the average bear.
 But the truth is, dietitians and nutritionists spend their entire degree studying nutrition while doctors spend theirs learning to diagnose, treat and prescribe.
 This is not an insult, just the truth.

 Consider that a doctor is not a pharmacist.
 Neither is he a physical therapist.
 Nor is he a nurse.
 Certainly, he knows something about these professions, but by no means could he effectively perform these jobs without proper training.
-OF course, this is not to say that their advice is not relevant or that you should not consult your doctor regarding nutritional issues, but if a more in-depth knowledge is required, a dietician or nutritionist is usually a better bet.
+O course, this is not to say that their advice is always bad or wrong or that you should not consult your doctor regarding nutritional issues, but if a more in-depth knowledge is required, a dietician or nutritionist is usually a better bet.

 What Do Doctors Actually Study in School?

-Very few medical programs include nutrition.
+Very few medical programs include any nutrition at all.
 Of course, there is much implied in the course of their various studies into biology, chemistry, physiology and so forth.
 But rarely is an actual nutrition class part of their studies.
-In fact, even at Harvard Medical School, there is not one nutrition class in the world-class medical education students receive there.
+In fact, even at Harvard Medical School, there is not one nutrition class in the world-class medical education students get there.
 The word nutrition does not even exist on the entire webpage outlining the course of study!
 CLICK HERE to see for yourself.